-Although most articles on our site cover the benefits of contracting and the highs and lows of being a contractor, for some of our insurance-related topics, it is inevitable that we address some of the more depressing aspects of running a contracting business.
+Although most articles on our site cover the benefits of contracting and the highs and lows of being a contractor, we inevitably address the more depressing aspects of running a contracting business in our insurance-related topics.

-Unlike permanent employees, many of whom have varying levels of financial protection cover via their employers, contractors have to ensure they are protected in the event that they are unable to work.
+Unlike permanent employees, many of whom have varying levels of financial protection through their employers, contractors must ensure they are protected if they are unable to work.

-Some of the most serious conditions, such as heart attack, stroke and cancer, are referred to a ‘critical illnesses’ by the financial services industry.
+Some of the most serious conditions, such as heart attack, stroke and cancer, are referred to as ‘critical illnesses’ by the financial services industry.

 Clearly, should you be afflicted by any of these conditions, there could be serious financial consequences for you and your family if you do not have adequate insurance cover in place.